David-Haim/concurrencpp/README.md

  * `shutdown` might be called multiple times, and the method must handle this scenario by ignoring any subsequent call to `shutdown` after the first invocation.
 * `enqueue` must throw a `concurrencpp::errors::runtime_shutdown` exception if `shutdown` had been called before.

+#### `task` objects

-Implementing an executor is one of the rare cases applications need to work with `concurrencpp::task` class directly. `concurrencpp::task` is a `std::function` like object, but with a few differences.
+Implementing executors is one of the rare cases applications need to work with `concurrencpp::task` class directly. `concurrencpp::task` is a `std::function` like object, but with a few differences.
 Like `std::function`, the task object stores a callable that acts as the asynchronous operation.
-Unlike `std::function`, `concurrencpp::task` is a move only type.
+Unlike `std::function`, `task` is a move only type.
 On invocation, task objects receive no parameters and return `void`.
 Moreover, every task object can be invoked only once.
 After the first invocation, the task object becomes empty.
 Invoking an empty task object is equivalent to invoking an empty lambda (`[]{}`), and will not throw any exception.
 Task objects receive their callable as a forwarding reference (`type&&` where `type` is a template parameter), and not by copy (like `std::function`).
 Construction of the stored callable happens in-place.
 This allows task objects to contain callables that are move-only type (like `std::unique_ptr` and `concurrencpp::result`).
-Task objects try to use different methods to optimize the usage of the stored types.
-Task objects apply the short-buffer-optimization (sbo) for regular, small callables, and will inline calls to `std::coroutine_handle<void>` by calling them directly without virtual dispatch.
+Task objects try to use different methods to optimize the usage of the stored types, for example, task objects apply the short-buffer-optimization (sbo) for regular, small callables, and will inline calls to `std::coroutine_handle<void>` by calling them directly without virtual dispatch.

 #### `task` API